 Play and get wet in Liggett Terrace

-A staple since 2014, Liggett Terrace features climbing structures and swings, Hammock Grove, and a large Play Lawn.
-We love them all.
-They're all back, along with three play fountains boasting 90 water jets located in the hedge maze, so be sure to pack the bathing suits.
+A staple since 2014, Liggett Terrace features climbing structures and swings, the Hammock Grove, and a large Play Lawn.
+We love them all, and they're all back for 2019, along with three play fountains boasting 90 water jets located in the hedge maze, so be sure to pack the bathing suits.
 FREE

 RELATED: New York City's Best Playgrounds: 18 Parks Worth a Schlep